ietf-wg-cellar/ebml-specification/specification.markdown

 ## VINT_DATA

 The `VINT_DATA` portion of the `Variable Size Integer` includes all data that follows (but not including) the `VINT_MARKER` until end of the `Variable Size Integer` whose length is derived from the `VINT_WIDTH`.
-The bits required for the `VINT_WIDTH` and the `VINT_MARKER` combined use one out of eight bits of the total length of the `Variable Size Integer`.
+The bits required for the `VINT_WIDTH` and the `VINT_MARKER` use one out of every eight bits of the total length of the `Variable Size Integer`.
 Thus a `Variable Size Integer` of 1 octet length supplies 7 bits for `VINT_DATA`, a 2 octet length supplies 14 bits for `VINT_DATA`, and a 3 octet length supplies 21 bits for `VINT_DATA`.
 If the number of bits required for `VINT_DATA` are less than the bit size of `VINT_DATA`, then `VINT_DATA` MUST be zero-padded to the left to a size that fits.
 The `VINT_DATA` value MUST be expressed as a big-endian unsigned integer.

 ## VINT Examples